Coderad32/XTTPS/README.md

 This suite provides a secure protocol implementation with custom certificate handling, cryptographic primitives, and debugging tools.

-Thanks Cody!
-Here's a refined and expanded version of your outline, styled for clarity and professionalism.
-I’ve added structure, elaboration, and a touch of warmth to make it more engaging for readers or contributors:

 ## 👋 Welcome Users

 Welcome to our project!
 We’re thrilled to have you here.
 Whether you're a developer, researcher, or enthusiast, your curiosity and contributions are valued.
 This initiative is built on collaboration, innovation, and a shared commitment to secure, sustainable technology.